encode/uvicorn/README.md

 **Requirements**: Python 3.5.3+

-Python currently lacks a minimal low-level server/application interface for asyncio frameworks.
-Filling this gap means we'd be able to start building a common set of tooling usable across all asyncio frameworks.
+Until recently Python has lacked a minimal low-level server/application interface for asyncio frameworks.
+The ASGI specification fills this gap, and means we're now able to start building a common set of tooling usable across all asyncio frameworks.

-Uvicorn is an attempt to resolve this, by providing:

-* A lightning-fast asyncio server implementation, using [uvloop][uvloop] and [httptools][httptools].
+Uvicorn is a lightning-fast ASGI server implementation, using [uvloop][uvloop] and [httptools][httptools].
-* A minimal application interface, based on [ASGI][asgi].

-It currently supports HTTP, WebSockets, Pub/Sub broadcast, and is open to extension to other protocols & messaging styles.
+It currently only supports HTTP/1.1, but WebSocket support and HTTP/2 are planned.

 ## Quickstart